Question1: Purpose and functions of following equipments used during surgery

 f) Scalpel

-It is an extremely sharp and small bladed instrument which is specially designed for endodontic use.
-For example: Kerr Endodontics is a disposable scalpels and helps in improving visibility within a microscope that allows for a more precise incision.
+It is an extremely sharp and small-bladed instrument which is specially designed for endodontic use.
+For example: Kerr Endodontics is a disposable scalpel that helps improve visibility within a microscope and allows for a more precise incision.

 g) Periosteal elevator

-This device is used for lifting a muco-periosteal flap off the bone during extraction of tooth.
+This device is used for lifting a muco-periosteal flap off the bone during the extraction of the tooth.

 h) Cheek retractor

-Cheek retractors in dental surgery is used to hold the mouth of patients and open it throughout surgery process.
+Cheek retractors in dental surgery are used to hold the mouth of patients and open it throughout the surgery process.
 It can be disposable or autoclavable, where disposable retractors are made up from clear materials, in order to provide improved visibility.

 j) Suture and suture holder

-Suture and its holder is an artificial fibre used to keep wound to hold until sufficiently by themselves.
-It is a series of stitches to secure from apposition in a surgery.
+Suture and its holder is an artificial fibre used to keep wounds to hold until sufficiently by themselves.
+It is a series of stitches to secure from apposition in surgery.

 j) Dissecting forceps:

-Dissecting forceps is an small instrument that should be handled in careful manner and helps in grasp tiny tissues for treatment purpose at time o
+Dissecting forceps is a small instrument that should be handled in a careful manner and helps in grasping tiny tissues for treatment purposes at the time o